CodingMoore/soil-ent-green-python/README.md

 ### To Stop: __ctrl+c__
 <br/>

-While the application is running, you should see a notification in the pi's console every time a sensor reading is taken and uploaded to Firestore.
+When the application starts, you should see the following message in the terminal:

+"__Readout of Soil Moisture Data Begins Now__"

 If you log into the React application and click on the plant that you have created using the "Machine Name" found in the soil&period;py file, a live graph of the moisture data should be generated.